aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

 1. Test functions should start with `test_`, so as to be recognized by pytest.
+   I like to use a name written that reflects the name of the exception, replacing any uppercase letter in the exception name by an underscore followed by a lowercase version of the letter.
 2. The code raising an error is inserted in a try/except clause.
    Friendly-traceback can be installed globally as an exception hook but this would not work when using pytest. **Important:** unless there is no